KenjiVale/cv/README.md

 - I live in <b>Pemangkat</b>, Kalimantan Barat, Indonesia.
 - I am student of <b>Maranatha Christian University</b> majoring in Informatics Engineering
 - My expertise is <b>Mobile Developer</b>, the programming language that  I often use is Flutter and I'm studying React Native.
-- I am also interested in Competitive Programming
+- I am also interested in Competitive Programming.
+- I like <b>badmonton</b>.

+# My Style

+- Focus on the goal
+- Quick and precise
+- Think logically